-Tracking URL’s are special characters added to paid search campaigns, social media campaigns, email campaigns, and pretty much anything that you want to specifically track for marketing purposes.
-While great for separating out channels by the source, you will quickly realize the nightmare it creates when you want to check your data.
-In this blog post, I am going to show how to update your excel formula to remove everything after a special character like a question mark.
-You want to do this so you are presented with a clean URL (without the tracking), so you can put everything into a Pivot Table and review the data.
+Tracking URL’s are special characters added to paid search campaigns, social media campaigns, email campaigns, and pretty much anything that you want to track for marketing purposes individually.
+While great for separating out channels from the source, you will quickly realize the nightmare it creates when you want to check your data.
+In this blog post, I am going to show how to update your excel formula to remove everything from a unique character like a question mark.
+You want to do this, so you are presented with a clean URL (without the tracking), so you can put everything into a Pivot Table and review the data.
 Here are the steps below.

 Excel Steps to Remove Text After a Specific Character

 Here is an example of exporting the top landing pages with the sessions that they drove from Google Analytics.
 I can see clean URL’s and I can see marketing URL’s that have a question mark associated with them.
 If I went through this manually, I would spend a lot of time removing parts of the URL to make it clean.
 Since we want to clean up all of this data before we put it into a pivot table, we will need to use the FIND function in Excel.